jaeckl/extrude-mesh/README.md

 - ShaderMaterial material

 The material used for the generated geometry.
 The generated UV map streches along the entire width and length of the generated geometry.
-A new shader must export the shader paramete "repetition" which is of type `int`.
+A new shader must export the shader parameter "repetition" which is of type `int`.

 <hr>